The gravitational stratification of multifluid and multispecies plasma: Introduction

 and

-where $N$ and $T$ denote the number densities and temperatures, with subscripts i, n, and e indicating ionized hydrogen, neutral hydrogen, and free electrons, respectively; $k_{\text{B}}$ is the Boltzmann constant.
-In these models, the description of free electrons is simplified, ignoring the thermal force, which is feasible for modeling the low solar atmosphere which can be assumed to be nearly isothermal \citep{Hansteen_1997}.
+where $N$ and $T$ denote the number densities and temperatures, with subscripts i, n, and e indicating ionized hydrogen, neutral hydrogen, and free electrons, respectively; $k_{\text{B}}$ is the Boltzmann constant. {These two independent equations of state lead to different {and independent} scale heights of neutral and ionized hydrogen.} Moreover, in these models, the description of free electrons is simplified, ignoring the thermal force, which is feasible for modeling the low solar atmosphere, which can be assumed to be nearly isothermal \citep{Hansteen_1997}.
 In addition, Eq.~(\ref{eq:EoS_2}) assumes that the ion temperature and electron temperature are the same.
 This assumption simplifies the numerical model but is not a necessary constraint for the solar atmosphere.

-Directly using Eq.~(\ref{eq:Hydro_n}) to calculate a multi-fluid gravitational stratification causes practical issues.
-Essentially, what Eq.~(\ref{eq:Hydro}) or (\ref{eq:Hydro_n}) describes is a boundary value problem that depends on the values of $\varrho_i(z_0)$, in which $z_0$ is the reference height, and temperature only plays a role through the equations of state.
-Therefore, the resulting abundances at certain heights may differ by orders of magnitude from atmospheric models that holistically combine the contributions of necessary physical mechanisms \citep{Vernazza1981,Fontenla_1993,Avrett2008}.
+Directly using Eq.~(\ref{eq:Hydro_n}) to calculate a multifluid gravitational stratification causes practical issues.
+As the scale heights are {independent} for different fluids, the resulting abundances at certain heights may differ by orders of magnitude from atmospheric models that holistically combine the contributions of necessary physical mechanisms \citep{Vernazza1981,Fontenla_1993,Avrett2008}.
 Such differences then change plasma properties and thus the results from numerical models \citep{Zhang2021}.
-Moreover, as the resulting stratified plasma is largely not in ionization equilibrium, which directly relates to the local temperature, static atmospheric models given by Eq.~(\ref{eq:Hydro_n}) cannot be used to start simulations with ionization and recombination, which will drastically change the energy balance.
+Moreover, what Eq.~(\ref{eq:Hydro}) or (\ref{eq:Hydro_n}) describes is a boundary value problem that depends on the values of $\varrho_i(z_0)$, where $z_0$ is the reference height and temperature only plays a role through the equations of state.
+Thus, the resulting stratified plasma is largely not in ionization equilibrium, which is directly related to the local temperature, and static atmospheric models given by Eq.~(\ref{eq:Hydro_n}) cannot be used to start simulations with ionization and recombination, which will drastically change the energy balance.
 Using Eq.~(\ref{eq:Hydro_n}) also implies the assumption that collisional interactions between different fluids do not affect the static equilibrium.
-Intuitively, however, one may still expect collisional interactions between fluids, although such interactions may not always be sufficient to fully couple all fluids \citep{Hansteen_1997}.
-Therefore, it is necessary to revise the assumption of independent hydrostatic equilibria for different fluids.
+Intuitively, however, one may still expect collisional interactions between fluids, although such interactions might not always be sufficient to fully couple all fluids \citep{Hansteen_1997}. {Physically, collisional processes are also important in ionization equilibrium \citep{House_1964}.} Therefore, it is necessary to revise the assumption of independent hydrostatic equilibria for different fluids.